 So, if you measure yourself against an ideal, any gap between you and this perfect picture will lower your self-esteem.
 This is how it gets started from a young age, whether at home, in society, and/or in school.

 2. Low Self-Worth

 Low self-worth is different than low self-esteem.
-Low self-worth is more about how you feel about yourself as a person, whereas low self-esteem is based on the outcomes and results of your efforts.
+It is more about how you feel about yourself as a person, whereas low self-esteem is more about your efforts’ outcomes and results.

 Not feeling “good enough” is rooted in how you think of yourself as a person.
 With low self-worth, you often need external validation because you don’t find your approval very satisfying, which is one of the reasons you may put yourself in unhealthy and unfulfilling relationships.

 As discussed above, you can see how comparison and standardization lead to self-esteem issues that further deepen their roots in low self-worth.
 It is hard to be satisfied just being your person when you don’t think positively about yourself.
 The funny thing is that you may do things – often without being aware of it – to get other people’s approval and acceptance, like try to please them or look perfect.

 You do not value yourself as a person because you don’t see your own worth.
 It is about constantly putting yourself down, constantly worrying that you will make a mistake, and constantly feeling like you don’t deserve good things in your life.

 You not only constantly compare yourself to others (especially those you perceive as having it all together) but measure your worth through what you do instead of who you are.
 Low self-worth can even sabotage your success or try to achieve things so that other people will find you worthwhile, which is when you may get into a co-dependent relationship.
 You start to fix or save others to see your worth in others’ eyes.